BenJ3D/ChiaFarmAlert/README.md

 -The GUI interface is very slow.

-When I have time, I will create a proper program with a user-friendly interface, compatible with both Linux and Windows.
+When I have time, I will create a proper program with a user-friendly interface.

 This script is provided as-is, and the author is not responsible for any damages or losses that may occur as a result of using this script.
 The script should be used at your own risk.